 There are 8 possible variants in total.
 Technically, these are all different pages and even different sites.
 The same domain with HTTPS and HTTP can be two completely different sites and the lack of redirects can lead your users to an invalid site.
 Search engines will split the weight of your page across all address variations and consequently, it will appear significantly lower in search results than it could.
 To avoid this, you must:

 - Select a canonical address, for example, https://site.com/blog/ (protocol HTTPS, without www, and with/at the end)

 - Configure a 301 redirect from all addresses to the canonical one

 How to set up a 301 redirect on the server

 The settings may vary depending on the server.
 You are most likely using apache and the configuration takes place in the .htaccess file.
 You can easily find many instructions, but keep in mind that sequential redirects are usually described there.
-For example, first http is replaced with https, then the www is removed.
+For example, the first HTTP is replaced with HTTPS, then the www is removed.
 Each redirect is a new request from the user to the site.
-Almost no one has a one-time redirect configured – immediately http is replaced with https and www is removed.
+Almost no one has a one-time redirect configured – immediately HTTP is replaced with HTTPS and www is removed.
 But the situation often reaches the point of absurdity.
 For example:

 - You can easily check all the conditions and do everything within one redirect

 - With some server settings, if the protocol is incorrect (HTTPS or HTTP), the PHP will not even start and will not be able to redirect